valist-io/leo/docs/state.md

 ## Content Addressing

-State data is addressed by the KECCAK 256 hash of the encoded data.
-A prepended [multicodec](https://github.com/multiformats/multicodec) identifier is used to distinguish the type of data.
+State data is addressed by a [CID](https://github.com/multiformats/cid) consisting of the KECCAK 256 hash of the encoded data and a prepended [multicodec](https://github.com/multiformats/multicodec) identifier used to distinguish the type of data.

 | Type                   | Multicodec | Encoding                                         |
 | ---------------------- | :--------: | ------------------------------------------------ |